InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 Treat any feedback as a gift: Others are trying to improve your solution, saving you from trouble further down the road.

 There is a chance that the host team does not accept your contribution at all.
-In that case it helps to work with the team, figure out if there is a sub aspect of what you need that can be solved in their project and solve the remaining issues on your end.
+In that case it helps to work with the team, figure out if there is a sub aspect of what you need that can be solved in their project.
+Collaborate on that sub aspect and then find another way to solve the remaining issues on your end.

  #### Summary of this segment